Polish vote marks resurgence of conservative Catholic values

 Critics say many priests take an active role in politics by indirectly, and sometimes directly, urging worshippers to vote for PiS candidates or chastising others for policies such as a failed push to give more rights to same-sex couples.

-“I am afraid of homosexuals and gay marriage because they are against my beliefs,” said a 73-year-old pensioner, Elżbieta Chmielewska, as she entered a church in central Warsaw.
+“I am afraid of homosexuals and gay marriage because they are against my beliefs,” said a 73-year-old pensioner, Elbieta Chmielewska, as she entered a church in central Warsaw.

 “I am afraid that PiS will not be able to counter these issues because they are so popular in the world.”